Wifsimster/bmp180-mqtt/README.md

 ##Files
 * ``config.lua``: Configuration variables
-* ``init.lua``: Connect to wifi AP and then execute main.lua file
+* ``init.lua``: Connect to a wifi AP and then execute main.lua file
 * ``main.lua``: Main file
 *
 ## Principle

-1. Connect to a wifi AP
-2. Start a MQTT client and try to connect to a MQTT broker
+1. Start a MQTT client then try to connect to a MQTT broker
-3. If temperature or pression change value, publish data to broker
+2. If temperature or pression change value, publish data to broker

 ## Scheme